The History of Enslaved People at Visitation

 - Encourage critical thinking, reflection, prayer, and action within our school and Monastery community.

 Since its inception, the steering committee overseeing this project has been working to expand our body of research, determine how best to share this history, and discern how we move forward.
 We undertake this work with honesty and humility, always seeking to restore the dignity and honor the humanity of the individuals who were enslaved at Georgetown Visitation.

 The fact that the Sisters of the Visitation owned slaves is in both of our published histories, but this chapter of our history has been largely unexplored until recently.
-When the Salesian Center was founded in May 2016, we were able to hire Dr. Susan Nalezyty, an experienced historian, to serve as our full-time School Archivist.
-Since the fall of 2016, she has been researching Georgetown Visitation's enslaved community, drawing on documents assembled by Monastery Archivist, Sr. Mada-anne Gell, VHM, as well as public sources.
+When the Salesian Center was founded in May 2016, we were able to hire an experienced historian to serve as our full-time School Archivist and research Georgetown Visitation's enslaved community, drawing on documents assembled by Monastery Archivist, Sr. Mada-anne Gell, VHM, as well as public sources.

-The research report Dr. Nalezyty has prepared expands our understanding of Visitation’s history by:
+The research report expands our understanding of Visitation’s history by:

 - Expanding on previous research using documents found in the Monastery Archives and public documents; and